JasonHauk/DataExplorationLOL/README.md

 <iframe src="assets/lux_kill_hist.html" width=600 height=600 frameBorder=0></iframe>

 Next I wanted to get a better understanding of the impact that lux was having in the games that she was playing in.
-The histogram showing her kills shows the data is left-skewed indicating that many of her games she has a rather low kill count.
+The histogram showing her kills shows the data is right-skewed indicating that many of her games she has a rather low kill count.

 <iframe src="assets/lux_kill_box.html" width=600 height=600 frameBorder=0></iframe>